hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 This means that all access is free to anybody.
 The cost of the network bandwidth used to serve the data is covered by the data's host.
-Not all "public" data is offered this way: it is still available to anybody who wants to read it, but the access fees must be paid by the reador (i.e. the 'requester').
+Not all "public" data is offered this way: it is still available to anybody who wants to read it, but the access fees must be paid by the reader (i.e. the 'requester').

 When you access a requester-pays dataset, your profile identifies the account which will be billed for access.
 Open such datasets with an extra option to `fsspec`: